MattiaSerra/Closed-Null-Geodesics-2D/README.txt

 The altimeter products used in this work are produced by SSALTO/DUACS and distributed by AVISO, with support from CNES (http://www.aviso.oceanobs.com/duacs).

-NOTE: This code may be inporved and subjected to several changes.
+NOTE: This code may be imporved and subject to several changes.
 Therefore, we suggest to visit this page and check if the version you downloaded is up to date.